opennextjs/opennextjs-aws/README.md

 ## How does OpenNext work?

-When calling `open-next build`, OpenNext **builds the Next.js app** using the `@vercel/next` package.
-It then **transforms the build output** to a format that can be deployed to AWS.
+When calling `open-next build`, OpenNext **runs `next build`** to build the Next.js app, and then **transforms the build output** to a format that can be deployed to AWS.

 #### Building the Next.js app

-OpenNext imports the `@vercel/next` package to do the build.
-The package internally calls `next build` with the [`minimalMode`](https://github.com/vercel/next.js/discussions/29801) flag.
-This flag disables running middleware in the server code, and instead bundles the middleware code separately.
-This allows us to deploy middleware to edge locations, similar to how middleware is deployed on Vercel.
+OpenNext runs the `build` script in your `package.json` file.
+Depnding on the lock file found in the app, the corresponding packager manager will be used.
+Either `npm run build`, `yarn build`, or `pnpm build` will be run.

 #### Transforming the build output

 The build output is then transformed into a format that can be deployed to AWS.
 Files in `assets/` are ready to be uploaded to AWS S3.
-And the function code is wrapped inside Lambda handlers, ready to be deployed to AWS Lambda and Lambda@Edge.
+And the function code is wrapped inside Lambda handlers, ready to be deployed to AWS Lambda or Lambda@Edge.

 ## Recommended infrastructure on AWS